 The following pointers will help you declutter your garage so you can actually use it for parking a car or two.
 We recommend planning this project for a weekend with good weather so you can pull EVERYTHING out and sort through it before putting anything back in.

 - Take everything out.
 There may be a few extreme cases where this isn’t possible, but you will have the most success if you start by completely clearing out your garage space.

 - Sort through your finds, putting like things together.
 This is the most important step as you work to free up some space in your garage.
 Put all of the tools together, the sporting equipment together, the gardening tools, the hardware etc. But don’t put them back in the garage yet.

 - Purge.
 If you have duplicates that you don’t expect to use in the next five years, get rid of them!
 If you are holding on to worn or damaged anything, you should probably say goodbye to it too.
 That one tool, that did only one thing that one time – sell it or give it to a friend.

 - Organize.
 After you have sorted through all of the items in your garage and decided on the things you are going to keep, you need to plan how you intend to store everything to maximize your space.
 This may require purchasing more storage bins, a tool cabinet or pegboard.
 You may also need to install some sturdy shelving.
 When possible, try to create storage space in your garage that is up and off the ground to maximize space.
 Be sure to clearly label everything to identify the contents, so you can find things easily later.

 - Rent extra storage space.
-If, by the time you get through decluttering your garage, you still have a lot of items you want to keep, but don’t have the space for, consider moving some things to a local storage unit to free up space around your house.
+This garage decluttering tip may feel like cheating, but it’s a very practical move.
+If you still have a lot of items you want to keep after decluttering your garage, but don’t have the space for them, consider moving some things to a local storage unit to free up space around your house.